Eye in Monitor-for-SW-banner.jpg

 Personnel

-The Calvert Institute has several so-called "Calvert Experts" who are members of other right-wing organizations such as the Cato Institute and the Heritage Foundation.[15]
-As of December 2012, they include:
+The Calvert Institute has a list of so-called "Calvert Experts," who are members of other right-wing organizations such as the Cato Institute and the Heritage Foundation.[22]
+The full list includes 116 names.
+Below are the first 10 listed as of August 2016:

 • Todd J. Zywicki (Assistant Professor - School of Law, George Mason University)